deeplint/deeplint/README.md

 # DeepLint
-DeepLint is an open-source Policy-as-Code tool for cloud best practices, security and governance.
+DeepLint is an open-source Cloud Security-as-Code tool for securing and optimizing your cloud environments.